 This 1500-watt fan model has a unique design.
 It looks like a projector – flat and wide with two “feet” to stand on.
 The low-profile design acts as a protection feature because you don’t have to worry about it tipping over.
-It also makes it small and compact enough to fit in almost any RV space.
+It also makes it compact enough to fit into almost any small space in your RV.

-The Camframo has a very durable with all-metal housing completed with “feet” and dials made of hard plastic.
+The Caframo has a durable all-metal housing complete with “feet” and dials made of hard plastic.
 It’s constructed incredibly well and has an impressive five-year warranty.
 In addition, it’s CSA-certified and meets all U.S. standards.

-- It has five fan speed settings and an adjustable heat thermostat.
+- It has five-speed settings and an adjustable built-in thermostat

 - Capable of heating up to 150 square feet

 - The hard plastic on the bottom cracks easily

 Bottom-Line: If you’re rough with your appliances, this model is a good idea for you as the all-metal housing offers protection, and the fantastic five-year warranty gives you further peace of mind.

 Dyson Pure Hot+Cool™ HP04 Purifying Heater + Fan